Timwi/KtaneImpostor/README.md

 - The left and right arrows are swapped.
 - The number on the lock is outside the range 0-19.
 - The reset button is labeled "submit".
+### Complicated Buttons
+- One of the button labels is a strange word.
+- One of the buttons is purple.
+- The middle or lower button is shorter than it should be.
 ### Connection Check
 - There is a 0 or a 9 on the module.
 - There is a pair with two of the same number on it.